-“There’s no meaning to any of this,” he said about the fashion event to a shocked E!
-News's Catt Sadler.
+“There’s no meaning to any of this,” he said about the fashion event to a shocked Catt Sadler.
 “So I wanted to find the most meaningless thing to come to and join, and here I am.
 I mean you gotta admit it’s completely meaningless.”

-Because of this and other bizarre statements, Twitter became a scene of both concern and praise for the actor— some fearing Carrey might be suicidal, while others eyeing it as a display of spiritual enlightenment.
+Because of this and other bizarre statements, Twitter has become a scene of both concern and praise for the actor— some fearing Carrey might be suicidal, while others eyeing it as a display of spiritual enlightenment.
 This all tied into rumors circulating the Internet claiming the “woke” him was because of heavy psychedelics he took as part of his preparational process to play Terence McKenna — a famous advocate of the recreational use of such drugs.

 Considering Carrey’s history of intense methods for authentic character portrayal, as well as his statements falling somewhere on the thin line between profound wisdom and madness, the alleged psychedelic stories definitely seemed plausible — until they were vehemently refuted by a representative of the actor and even the actor himself.

 But perhaps such gossip and trivialities shouldn’t be everyone’s main concern.

 The spring of Carrey’s awakened identity, psychedelically induced or not, is arguably irrelevant compared to the actual substance behind his existential philosophy and what it might mean if it has even a drop of truth.